Hurricane Sally: Alabama

 Alabama governor Kay Ivey closed all beaches on the coast and called for evacuations of low-lying and flood prone areas.
 Additionally, Dauphin Island mayor Jeff Collier strongly encouraged all people to evacuate the west end after water started to encroach on the main roadway.
-A state of emergency was declared by governor Kay Ivey on September 14, 2020, as public schools and university classes were either cancelled or moved online in anticipation of the storm.
+A state of emergency was declared by governor Kay Ivey on September 14, 2020, as public schools and university classes were either canceled or moved online in anticipation of the storm.

+Florida

+On September 14 at 6:00pm, the Pensacola International Airport closed.

 Impact

 Warm and humid southerly flow associated with the circulation of Sally brought scattered showers and thunderstorms to western and central areas of Cuba on September 12–13.

 The re-intensification and sudden track to the east by Sally prior to landfall caught many by surprise.
 Additionally, the storm's slow movement caused coastal areas between Mobile, Alabama, and Pensacola, Florida, to be in the northern eyewall for hours.
 Over 500,000 customers in Louisiana, Alabama, Florida, and Georgia lost power and parts of I-10, including the Escambia Bay Bridge, were shut down.
 Widespread tornado, special marine, severe thunderstorm, and flash flood warnings were issued, including several flash flood emergencies.
 Sally was the most destructive storm to strike the Alabama–Florida border region in nearly 20 years, which included Baldwin County in Alabama and Escambia County in Florida.